anttijuu/BooksAndWords/FunctionalParallel/README.md

 FunctionalParallel demonstrates one programming style to solve the frequent words task, where an app reads a text file containing a book.
 App then calculates the most often used words and their frequencies from a text file, ignoring words listed in another file.

 This implementation is, in principle, the same as in Functional demonstration.
 What is different to Functional is that the word array read from a book file is sliced into eight, and each slice is then processed *in parallel* in separate Swift `async` tasks.
 This makes the implementation faster.
-Async tasks are implemented in `AsyncCounter` class.

 Result could look like this: